LeeAnnEditor/o365hq/blog/Accessibility in Microsoft 365.md

-The accessible label reflects what most users expect visually within apps and works well with the screen readers, reducing the barriers of effective collaboration and enabling the millions of people who are blind or low vision around the world to successfully collaborate with their team.
+The accessible label reflects what most users expect visually within apps and works well with the screen readers, reducing the barriers of effective collaboration and enabling the millions of people who are blind or have low vision around the world to successfully collaborate with their team.

-Integrating line of business systems together into a central location, like Microsoft Teams, enables you and your team to transform business processes and accelerate the flow of information across their company, teams, and systems, from any location.
+Integrating line of business systems together into a central location, like Microsoft Teams, enables you and your team to transform business processes and accelerate the flow of information across your company, teams, and systems, from any location.

 ![](https://o365hq.com/images/645.png)